Otto Braun: In the SPD

 During World War I, Braun sided with the SPD's more moderate wing that supported the Reichstag's Burgfriedenspolitik, which was intended to prevent domestic political disputes during the war.
 When the left wing of the SPD split off in 1917 to form the Independent Social Democratic Party of Germany (USPD), Braun stayed with the majority in the MSPD.
 He participated in the organization of the strike of January 1918, in which 400,000 workers, primarily in munitions plants, unsuccessfully went on strike.
 At the end of the war and the start of the German Revolution of 1918–1919, he became a representative of the MSPD on the Berlin Workers' and Soldiers' Council, which was set up on the pattern of Russian soviets.
 With Braun's concern about reliability and organizational efficiency, he was not happy in the council.
 Its majorities often changed, its composition was highly dependent on chance, and the discussions frequently did not revolve around practical issues but got lost in ideological debates about principles.
 Because of his experience with it he retained a lifelong aversion to "the wretchedness (Unwesen) of councils".

 In 1919 and 1920 Braun was a member of the Weimar National Assembly, which was both the new Republic's interim parliament and the body that drafted and adopted the Weimar Constitution.
 From 1920 to 1933, he was a member of the German Reichstag.
 Due to conflicts of interest between the Reich and Prussia and because of Braun's often hands-on and unconventional manner, he and the SPD's party leadership became estranged even though both the national and the Prussian parliaments were often governed by what came to be called the Weimar Coalition made up of the SPD, the center-left German Democratic Party (DDP) and the center-right Catholic Centre Party.
 While as a pragmatist Braun focused his actions primarily on the interests of the coalition in Prussia and thus on the stability of the government, the SPD's own interests took precedence for the leadership of both the party and the Reichstag parliamentary group.
-Especially after the Majority Democratic Party and the USPD reunited in September 1922, conflicts often arose over the proper political course.
+Especially after the Majority Social Democratic Party and the USPD reunited in September 1922, conflicts often arose over the proper political course.
 Personal rivalries, especially between Braun and SPD party chairman Otto Wels, continued to worsen the climate and communications.
 Braun accused the SPD leadership of acting irresponsibly, and Wels thought that Braun's behavior toward the party was reckless and that he lacked respect for Social Democratic principles.